Diversity on governing boards

 Read and download the summary of our panel about increasing diversity of race on school governing boards.

-The summary includes things for your board to consider before recruiting governors, alongside ways to recruit and retain Black, Asian, and minority ethnic volunteers.
+The summary includes things for your board to consider before recruiting governors, alongside ways to ensure your recruitment efforts are inclusive.

 Read the NGA report, which explores volunteer recruitment and retention through the lens of the experiences and views of governors and trustees from Black, Asian or minority ethnic backgrounds.

 Read GovernotHub’s report which addresses the missing pool of talent on school governing boards